Aschhoff/ESP32-433Mhz-Transmitter/README.md

 I have implemented a power socket Quigg7000, the ev1527 protokoll and a spezial encoder for a remote bell.
 Feel free to implement your own.

+PS: How to connect a RF Transmitter to ESP32 see Google